The Jordan Valley

 The Parables of the Hidden Treasure and the Pearl

 Jesus then spoke about the kingdom of heaven which is like a hidden treasure that a man found and in his joy, sold everything else to buy that field.
-And in another parable, He spoke about a merchant who was looking for fine pearls and once he found them, he sold everything else he had to buy that.
+And in another parable, He spoke about a merchant who was looking for fine pearls and once he found them, he sold everything else he had to buy them.

 Both the parables are quite similar, except that, in the first one, he just found it, and in the second one, he was searching for it.
-We could lie in either category, we might have just found Jesus (the treasure) or might have diligently searched for Him and found Him but what matters is that what do we do after we find Him.
+We could lie in either category, we might have just found Jesus (the treasure) or might have diligently searched for Him and found Him but what matters is what we do after we find Him.
+The joy of finding the Good News or the Gospel is unfathomable and we end up forgetting about our lives on this earth and focus on being more with God.

 The Parable of the Net